Bevy-Rust-GPU/example-workspace/README.md

 `Cargo.toml` contains custom `[profile.dev]` and `[profile.dev.package."*"]` sections for fast compiles.

+`cargo build` to produce `target/spirv-builder/spirv-unknown-spv1.5/release/deps/shader.spv`.

 ### `viewer` Crate

 Main bevy crate.
 Loads an example scene that renders a side-by-side comparison of WGSL and Rust PBR materials.

-Uses the workspace root as its asset folder, and hot-reloads `target/spirv-builder/spirv-unknown-spv1.5/release/deps/shader.spv` via AssetServer.
+Uses the workspace root as its asset folder, and hot-reloads `rust-gpu/target/spirv-builder/spirv-unknown-spv1.5/release/deps/shader.spv` via AssetServer.

 The shader is loaded into a custom `ShaderMaterial` material, which composes `StandardMaterial` with overrides for vertex / fragment shaders and their entrypoints.